GEANT/nomad_cni/README.md

 ## Limitations

-* only IPv4 is currently supported
+* there is an attempt to use IPv6 in this module, although only IPv4 is currently supported
+* maximum supported version of `puppetlabs/firewall` is 6.0.0
 * changelog not yet handled
-* spec test has limitations, due to reliance on PuppetDB
+* spec test isn't bad but it has limitations, due to reliance on PuppetDB

+## Notes

-* feel free to test it on RedHat, to contribute and raise issues
+* feel free to test, [contribute](https://github.com/GEANT/nomad_cni) and raise [issues](https://github.com/GEANT/nomad_cni/issues)